The two-storey high State Hall provides a sense of space and scale when arriving through the State Entrance.

 The State Dining Room has been redecorated many times but key features remain from the time the House was built.

-The centrepiece is a telescopic table of Spanish mahogany and Australian red cedar that can seat 54 people.
-It was designed and constructed for the State Dining Room by James McEwan and Co, who also made the cedar and mahogany sideboard with elaborately carved woodwork surmounted by a Crown.
+The centrepiece is a telescopic table of Australian red cedar and Spanish mahogany that can seat 54 people.
+It was designed and constructed for the State Dining Room by James McEwan and Company, who also made the cedar and mahogany sideboard with elaborately carved woodwork surmounted by a Crown.

 Portraits of the Royal Family decorate the walls including King George V and Queen Mary, and the official portraits of King Edward VII and Queen Alexandra presented to the House in 1902.